 Identifying Researcher Bias

 Researchers tend to introduce bias when they want their study to produce certain outcomes, particularly ones that meet their hypothesis.
 If researchers manipulate questions to prompt the desired responses, they are only compromising the quality of their data.
-As a result, they will end up wasting precious resources for insights that won’t move the needle.
+As a result, they will end up wasting precious resources on insights that won’t move the needle.

 Here are some of the most common forms of researcher bias.